Carnosaur 3: Primal Species: Production and release

 Carnosaur 3: Primal Species was made on a smaller budget than its predecessors.
 A 60-pound rubber creature suit was utilized to portray some of the dinosaurs.
 Cast member Justina Vail said about the production: "A lot of it made me laugh.
 It looked like there was a guy in a dinosaur costume running across the room.
 So it was a challenge to get to the real reality part of it, but ultimately it was a blast".
 The cast includes actor Rick Dean, who had previously played a different character in Carnosaur 2.
+Roger Corman's longtime story editor Frances Doel said that when they were thinking of new ways to approach the Carnosaur series with the third installment, the idea was to make the monster similar to Grendel from Beowulf.

-The film premiered on video in November 1996.
+The film premiered on video in November 5, 1996.
 It was released on DVD on April 18, 2000.

 Reception

 Fangoria was critical of the film and stated that it was lacking in "originality, taste, logic" and realism, but wrote about the dinosaurs: "Seen in quick cuts or by the light of flickering bulbs, the Carnosaurs themselves are still somewhat effective; in fact, they're the only good thing in Carnosaur 3".
 Randy Myers, writing for Knight-Ridder Newspapers, was critical of the dinosaur effects and the casting of Valentine in the lead role.
 J.R.
 Taylor of Entertainment Weekly rated it a "D" and wrote that "the rambling story doesn't show half the wit of the closing credits, in which a disclaimer assures that no dinosaurs were harmed during the making of this film".

 TV Guide wrote that director Jonathan Winfrey "does demonstrate some aptitude for creative camerawork and editing transitions", but still called the film a "slack, unscary exercise", rating it one star out of four.
 TV Guide was critical of the script, the dinosaur effects, and the "one-dimensional" characters and acting.
 Brian J. Dillard of AllMovie found the film to be boring and repetitive, rating it one and a half stars out of five.
 Dillard wrote that the film reduced the Carnosaur series to "its most basic elements -- interchangeable soldiers being chased by interchangeable rubber dinosaurs".

 Riley Black, writing for Smithsonian in 2009, included Carnosaur 3 on her list of the five worst dinosaur films ever made.
 Regarding the premise of dinosaurs against the military, Black wrote that the filmmakers "somehow managed to make it boring".
 Critic Mike Mayo wrote in 2013: "Even though the setting is your basic empty-warehouse industrial park, the whole film is arguably no sillier or more poorly plotted than Jurassic Park: The Lost World, but with much less impressive effects".